Burp Suite message editor

 Other ways of using the message editor

-You can also do the following things with the message editor:
+You can do the following things with the message editor:

 - To view the code point for a character, select a character, either printing or non-printing, in the HTTP message.
 An entry will appear in the Inspector that indicates the decimal and hex code points for the character.
 In editable contexts, such as a request in Burp Repeater, you can edit this value to overwrite the selected character.

-- You can insert a non-printing character, such as a null byte, carriage return, or newline character, by editing the code point of an existing byte using the Inspector.
+- Insert a non-printing character, such as a null byte, carriage return, or newline character, by editing the code point of an existing byte using the Inspector.

-- You can insert a CLRF by placing the cursor in the appropriate position in the request and press the Enter / Return key.
+- Insert a CLRF by placing the cursor in the appropriate position in the request and press the Enter / Return key.

 - To insert a byte, place the cursor in the desired position in the request and enter an arbitrary placeholder character.
 Edit its code point accordingly using the Inspector.